-On a pecuniary note, SCDC removed the funding for their hedge and tree planting schemes last year under the cuts although they will still advise.
+SCDC removed the funding for their hedge and tree planting schemes in 2011 under the cuts.
 Other sources of funding are available, though involving more complicated sourcing through application to different bodies but it seems there is funding for trees and hedges available and anyone with ideas of replacing countryside hedges which have been lost and hedgerow trees should contact me to see what can be done.

-Planting for wildlife: At the recent 'Tree Warden and Volunteer Seminar: Your Parish' (22nd March 2012) the following advice was given for encouraging butterflies and moths which you may be interested in: elm hedges -very good for the white letter hairstreak - but do keep elm hedges below 2m high or they will be attacked by the elm bark beetle and die;
+Planting for wildlife: At the 'Tree Warden and Volunteer Seminar: Your Parish' $(22^{nd} \text{ March } 2012)$ the following advice was given for encouraging butterflies and moths : elm hedges -very good for the white letter hairstreak - but do keep elm hedges below 2m high or they will be attacked by the elm bark beetle and die;

-Best trees for encouraging moths: oak, sallow, birch, aspen and poplar For butterflies: holly and elm microscopic leaf and bark litter onwhich they depend, and remove the foraging souces for many songbirds, also making a dreadful noise while doing it.
+Best trees for encouraging moths: oak, sallow, birch, aspen and poplar For butterflies: holly and elm